matRandall/FBXMotionToolkit/README.md

 ```

 ## Documentation
-- Initialising the FBXMotionTookit and loading a motion
+- Initialising the FBXSequence object and loading a motion
 - FBXSequenceClass
 - JointDataClass
 - SimilarityToolsClass